Alissa Quart

-Alissa Quart (born 1972) is an American nonfiction writer, critic, journalist, editor, and poet.
-Her nonfiction books are Republic of Outsiders: The Power of Amateurs, Dreamers and Rebels (2013), Hothouse Kids: The Dilemma of the Gifted Child (2007), Branded: The Buying and Selling of Teenagers (2003), Squeezed: Why Our Families Can't Afford America (2018), and Bootstrapped: Liberating Ourselves from the American Dream (2023); her poetry books are Monetized (2015) and Thoughts and Prayers (2019).
+Alissa Quart (born 1972) is an American nonfiction writer, critic, journalist, and poet.
+Her nonfiction books include Republic of Outsiders: The Power of Amateurs, Dreamers and Rebels (2013), Hothouse Kids: The Dilemma of the Gifted Child (2007), Branded: The Buying and Selling of Teenagers (2003), Squeezed: Why Our Families Can't Afford America (2018), and Bootstrapped: Liberating Ourselves from the American Dream (2023); her two poetry collections are Monetized (2015) and Thoughts and Prayers (2019).

 Quart's multimedia story with Maisie Crow, "The Last Clinic" was nominated for a National Magazine Award and a Documentary Emmy in 2014.
 She was Executive Producer of the film "Jackson" that won an Emmy for Best Documentary, Social Issue.
 Quart is Executive Director of the Economic Hardship Reporting Project, founded by Barbara Ehrenreich.
-Quart's articles and reviews have appeared in The New York Times, The Guardian,The Atlantic, and many other publications and she has appeared on Nightline, 20/20, the Today Show, CNN, CBC, and C-Span.
-She coined the term hyperlink cinema in 2005.
+Quart's articles and reviews have appeared in The New York Times, The Guardian, The Atlantic, and other publications.
+In a 2005 film review she coined the term hyperlink cinema.
+She has been a guest commentator on CNN, CBC, and C-SPAN, and appeared on TV shows such as Nightline, 20/20, and Today.

 Quart has taught at Brown University and Columbia University's Graduate School of Journalism, and is a 2010 Nieman Fellowship recipient.